rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Code Explanation and documentation

-You can use Copilot Chat to explain code to you.
+You can use GitHub Copilot Chat to explain code to you.
 It can `explain you the code in natural language or generate documentation comments for you`.
 Let's try that with the following commands:

 ```test
 > /explain